tdenkinger/resume/resume.markdown

 TotalMusic was an API-based music platform providing music file delivery, user-generated content storage and sharing, and a music download store.

-* I managed a team of 14 engineers and technical staff building all facets of our platform.
+* I managed a team of 14 engineers (Rails, PHP, Java) and technical staff building all facets of our platform.

 * Additionally, I functioned as the Scrum Master, and our use of Scrum development methods was successful in delivering functioning software.